-Dettifoss can be reached from the west side if you take route F862 (an F-Road), which is on the west side of Jökulsá river.
-The section between Ásbyrgi and Dettifoss is a gravel road and is passable for all 4x4 cars, but is it not open or serviced in winter.
-It usually opens late May or early June.
+Dettifoss can be reached from the west side if you take route F862 (an F-Road), which is on the west side of the Jökulsá river.
+The section between Ásbyrgi and Dettifoss is a gravel road and is passable for all 4x4 cars but it is not open or serviced in winter.
+It usually opens in late May or early June.

 The section of road between Dettifoss and Road 1 (The Ring Road) is called Road 862, it is paved and passable for all vehicles.
-However, the road is not in service every day during the winter time and is often closed during snowy periods.
+However, the road is not in service every day during the wintertime and is often closed during snowy periods.
 We still advise that you take an SUV rental or a 4x4 car that is more steady during winter conditions and has more ground clearance.